snap-stanford/snap-python/doc/source/reference/GetRndSubGraph1.rst

 	Number of desired edges to select for subgraph

 Return value:

 - graph
 	Randomly generated subgraph with NEdges edges

-Note: does not error check to ensure that NEdges is non-negative and less than the total number of edges in the graph
+.. note:: Does not error check to ensure that NEdges is non-negative and less than the total number of edges in the graph

 Example::